StevenCostiou/The-Pharo-Debugger-Book/chapters/advanced/advanced-commands.md

 ### Advanced Debugger Actions

-In this chapter, we describe the advanced debugging commands provided by the "Advanced step" menu in the graphical user interface, shown in the following figure:
+In this chapter, we describe the advanced debugging commands (2 in the following figure) provided by the "Advanced step" menu (1 in the following figure) in the graphical user interface:

 ![The debugger advanced step toolbar.](graphics/advanced-step-toolbar.png)